epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 On the other hand, however, i do worry about AI-hype-bros winning, and these dumb inscrutable black boxes known as LLMs being deployed for actually important stuff.

 And this is already happening to some extent.
 Google already provides "AI-based" results that regularly [make the same kind of basic mistake][AI search] illustrated on this blog post: confidently asserting something generated by a text predictor that's been trained on a huge corpus of Reddit posts.<span class="sidenote-number" /><span class="sidenote">Nothing against Reddit posts.
 I regularly add "site:reddit.com" to my Google searches when looking for stuff, especially opinions and reviews.
-But i also have the common sense to tell apart a geniune comment from a troll or a shitpost.
+But i also have the common sense to tell apart a genuine comment from a troll or a shitpost.
 These nuances seem completely opaque to an LLM, understandably so.</span> Mistakes that generally don't pass the sniff test of a well-informed person, let alone of an expert on a given field.

 I can only assume that unscrupulous job recruiters are already using similar models to filter out job applications.
 So these models may already be leaving people out of jobs.
-And we're trusting their overconfident token-prediction-based "judgement".
+And we're trusting their overconfident token-prediction-based "judgment".

 This has real-world consequences; it's not just wrong pangrams.